 - produce 125 pounds of saliva…a day.
 Saliva aids in the digestion process.

 - can walk upstairs, but don’t bend their knees to walk downstairs.

-- are colorblind and charge at the waving blanket– not the color red.
+- are colorblind.
+They charge at a waving blanket– not the color red, as you might think!

 Cows require a lot of food to produce milk.
 Their stomachs have four separate compartments, each with a specialized duty in the digestive process.
 They eat their food quickly, burp it up as cud, and chew it again.
 Digestion of feed ingredients occurs in the second compartment called the rumen.
 It takes about two days to process the food into milk.